shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-10-07-algorithm-study-series-three.md

 ![Figure 1](/images/algorithm/Fractional_Knapsack.png "Fraction Knapsack Problem")
 <span class="pic">Figure 1: Fraction Knapsack Problem</span>

-But in `0-1 Knapsack Problem` (0-1KP), we cannot divide the choices fractionally.
+But in `0-1 Knapsack Problem` (0-1KP), we cannot divide the choices fractionally. <br />
-For example, if we can still take only 10ml milk.
-But the choices are 2ml milk with value 8, and 9ml milk with value 9.
+For a simple separated example, if we can still take only `10ml milk`.
+But the choices are `2ml/8value`, and `9ml/9value`. <br />
-In FKP, we can take 2ml-8value , and 8ml-8value from 9ml/9value.
+In FKP, we can take the total `2ml/8value`, and then partially `8ml/8value` from 9ml/9value. <br />
-But in 0-1KP, we cannot divide the 9ml/9value milk.
-So we just take 9ml/9value in order to maximum the benefit.
+But in 0-1KP, we cannot divide the 9ml/9value milk partially.
+So we have to take only `9ml/9value` in order to maximum the benefit.

 The stratedy is clear.
 But the algorithm is a little difficult to be understood.
 Here is the pseudo-code: